prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ### JdbcJoinPushdown optimizer

-JoinPushdown Optimiser is implemented inside the presto-base-jdbc module.
-This optimiser is called after GroupInnerJoinsByConnector.
+JoinPushdown Optimizer is implemented inside the presto-base-jdbc module.
+This optimizer is called after GroupInnerJoinsByConnector.

 How is it invoked ?
 - JdbcJoinPushdown Optimizer is added to the Logical Plan Optimizers Set of JdbcPlanOptimizerProvider.